Ferromex

-Description
+History

-Ferromex began operating on February 19, 1998, following the privatization of most of the government-owned railways by then President of Mexico Ernesto Zedillo Ponce de León.
+Ferromex began operating on February 19, 1998, following the privatization of most of the government-owned railways by Mexican President Ernesto Zedillo Ponce de León.
 Ferromex operates more than 9610 km of track and interconnects five major inland Mexican cities, five cities along the border with the United States, four seaports on the Pacific Ocean, and one more on the Gulf of Mexico.
-Currently, Grupo México owns 74% and Union Pacific Corporation owns 26% of the company.
+Grupo México owns 74% and Union Pacific Corporation owns 26% of the company.
 The Ferromex system operates 9,610 km of Ferromex tracks plus 2654 km of Ferrosur tracks.